billwear/billwear.github.io/README.md

 Recently, I realized that I had classified my phone as "not a fully functional computer/" I was just short of following his footsteps.
 Not my plan, y'all.

 ## Better interfacing
-Two things need to change: first, me; second, emacs. *I* need to learn to *not* act old, instead adapting my daily life to the smaller, touchscreen interface. *Emacs* needs some customization to make it efficient on the phone.
+Two things need to change: first, me; second, Emacs. *I* need to learn to *not* act old, instead adapting my daily life to the smaller, touchscreen interface. *Emacs* needs some customization to make it efficient on the phone.
 Sounds like a case for "start small and build," but I'm pretty sure I'll eventually get down to a native app that runs standalone on Android.
 No promises, but I can't see another endgame at this point.

 Wish me luck, and watch this space.